canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 ![coarsest parcellation](html/labels_3.png)
-Note how with the labels_3 parcellation you can see structures circumstribed by atlas boundaires in the MNI152NLin2009cAsym atlas.
-These plots were produced by the following command,
+Note how with the labels_3 parcellation you can see structures circumstribed by atlas boundaires in the MNI152NLin2009cAsym atlas (it's most obvious if you compare with the contralateral thalamus, e.g. anterior, medial and MGN nuclei).
+These plots were produced by the following command if you want to inspect these further,

 atlas_obj.downsample_parcellation('labels_3').threshold(0.2).montage('regioncenters','outline',[0,0,0],'coronal')